nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a contact

-1. Deleting a person while all persons are being shown
+1. Deleting a contact while all contacts are being shown

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.